 Gynecology/family planning services and laboratory testing are specialized services available at Main Campus for an additional fee(s).

 Students are charged $25.00 per semester for the fall and spring semesters and $12.50 for each summer session to help subsidize the expansion and maintenance of facilities that enhance and improve student life.
 Excluded from paying this fee are students in Temple University Beijing, Japan, Rome, Harrisburg, and off-campus locations.

 Special Tuition Charges

 Certain courses have special tuition in lieu of the standard tuition rates.
 This charge is assessed at the time of registration for the course.

 Certain courses have special fees assessed in addition to the standard tuition.
 This charge is assessed at the time of registration for the course.
-See the Course Schedule for a listing of courses with additional fees.

 Change of Course

 A $12.00 schedule revision fee is assessed for dropping or adding courses after the initial Schedule Revision period.
 (See Registration for details.)